 - Be slapped, hit, scratched, punched or kicked.

 Sometimes we continue in our roles because we are waiting for our parents to give us permission to change.
 But that permission can come only from you.
 Like most people, patterns in dysfunctional families often feel threatened by changes in their children.

 As a result, they may thwart your efforts to change and insist that you "change back."
 That's why it's so important for you to trust your own perceptions and feelings.
 Change begins with you.
 Some specific things you can do include:

 - Make a list of our behaviors, beliefs, etc. that you would like to change.

-- Next to each item on the list write down the behavior, belief, ect. that you would like to do/have instead
+- Next to each item on the list write down the behavior, belief, ect. that you would like to do or have instead.

 - Once you are able to do the alternate behavior more often than the original pick another item on the list and practice changing it to.

-- In addition to working on your own, you might find it helpful to work with a group of people with similar experiences and /or with a professional counselor.
+- In addition to working on your own, you might find it helpful to work with a group of people with similar experiences and/r with a professional counselor.

 As you make changes, keep in mind the following:

 - Stop trying to be perfect.
 In addition, don't try to make your family perfect.

 - Realize that you are not in control of other people's lives.
 You do not have the power to make others change.